February 2025 Update

 Yes, these practices are no longer being employed.
 In response to widespread criticism from Members of Congress, faith groups and the general public, the Trump administration ended the Zero Tolerance policy in the fall of 2018.
 But conditions for migrant children remained poor throughout 2019, with many children held for prolonged periods in crowded holding centers without being reunited with their waiting family members.
 In 2020 during the COVID-19 pandemic, the Trump administration began expelling children to contexts of potential persecution and trafficking immediately after they arrived, in some cases secretly holding them for short periods in hotels in the U.S. to facilitate the rapid expulsions.

 Some of these children have been reunited with their families, but many have not.
 As of October 2020, 545 children separated at the border have not been reunited with their families, about 60 of whom were under the age of 5 when separated.
 Volunteers and non-profit organizations have taken the difficult work of reconnecting families with little assistance from the government.
 However, on February 2, 2021, President Biden signed an executive order creating a family reunification task force and committed to implementing immigration policies that protect family unity.
 The task force continues to reunite families when possible and provide support services to the children and families affected by the zero tolerance policy.
-As of early June, the task force had successfully reunited 36 families.

 When children who arrive at the border are determined to be unaccompanied, they are required by law to be transferred from CBP holding cells, where they are first placed, within 72 hours.
 From there they must go to Office of Refugee Resettlement (ORR) shelters within the Department of Health and Human Services.
 ORR works with child welfare professionals to provide security, food, clothing, medical care, sanitation, mental health services, appropriate classroom education, and unification services facilitating their release to family members while they continue with their immigration court cases.
 Currently, most children are quickly moved to ORR care, but they are being held in emergency sites which do not all offer the full range of services listed above.
 Due to a lack of case managers, hundreds of children have been kept in these emergency shelters for over 60 days.
 Reports of food shortages and lack of mental health care have raised concerns, and new Flores testimonies indicate extremely poor conditions at multiple locations.
 Ideally, children would be rapidly moved on to licensed facilities, transitional foster care, or their family members.

 We can advocate together and stand up for vulnerable children, insisting that our government always prioritize their wellbeing and protection.
 Our collective voices make a difference, so we need to make the current administration and decision makers hear that we care.
-We can urge the Biden administration to do the following:
+We can urge the Trump administration to do the following:

 - Ensure that children are never again systematically separated from parents at the border and that they never be held inappropriate conditions.